A billiard table close to an ellipse is deformationally spectrally rigid among dihedrally symmetric domains: Isospectral deformations with dihedral symmetry

-Let $\Omega$ be an axis-symmetric domain with $\mathscr C^8$-smooth boundary of length $1$.
-Note that if a deformation is isospectral, each domain has the same perimeter, and we can suppose that it is $1$.
-For any $q\geq 2$, consider its distinguished $q$-periodic orbit $(x_k^{(q)},\varphi_k^{(q)})_k$ expressed in terms of Lazutkin coordinates $x$.
-Given a map $n\in L^2(\SS^1)$, define
+Let $\Omega$ be an axis-symmetric domain with $\mathscr C^9$-smooth boundary.
+Note that if a deformation is isospectral, each domain has the same perimeter, and -- up to applying a rescaling -- we can suppose that the common perimeter is $1$.
+For any $q\geq 2$, consider its distinguished symmetric periodic orbit of rotation number $1/q$ from Proposition \ref{proposition:isospectral_DKW}; in the expression of these periodic orbits, we will use Lazutkin coordinate $x$ on the boundary instead of the arc-length parameter and denote by $(x_k^{(q)},\varphi_k^{(q)})_k$ these periodic orbits.